Hansh532/chess/README.md

 - Think about your move order to make your repotoire in a coherrent whole, get in to positions youre confortable with
 - Look for possible transpositions from/to main lines for example Sicilian, could throw your off opponent

+## Keep your mind sharp
+1. Learn a foreign language.
+Learning a second (or a third) language challenges the brain in new ways and may even delay the onset of dementia, according to recent research.
+Say you learn the word for mother in Spanish is “madre.”
+Initially, you may have to concentrate to remember that word, but if you practice, over time, it becomes part of your vocabulary.
+That easy recall proves your brain has laid down a new pathway.

+Quick tip: Pick one night a week to speak in another language (however poorly), or stay silent and communicate with sign language.

+2. Try a new activity.
+Engaging in mentally challenging activities helps build a reserve of brainpower you can draw on for years.
+The key, of course, is choosing unfamiliar activities that you enjoy.
+Play chess, take up gardening or learn to play a musical instrument.
+It doesn’t matter what you choose, provided the activity is new to you.

+Quick tip: If you’re a whiz at crossword puzzles, do a word search activity instead.
+Comfortable with writing exercises?
+Try your hand at drawing or painting.

+3. Eat brain-boosting foods.
+Eating a diet rich in fruits, vegetables and whole grains, and low in saturated fat and sugar, can help protect brain networks.
+In fact, studies consistently show that eating a mix of nourishing foods—fruits, vegetables, nuts, fatty fish, and yes, even a daily glass of wine—sharpens your mind, builds new brain cells and fights off mental decline.

+Quick tip: Keep a stash of trail mix in your pocketbook or glove box.
+The brain needs consistent fuel (at least every 3 to 5 hours) to function well.

+4. Exercise.
+Research consistently links physical exercise with brain benefits, particularly in the regions responsible for learning and memory.
+But don’t worry.
+You don’t have to spend 90 minutes in the gym to experience exercise’s mind-boosting effects.
+Even moderate exercise (say jogging, cycling or even walking) for about 30 minutes daily can get the blood flowing to your head.

+Quick Tip: Preliminary research suggests the perks of physical activity are more pronounced when combined with a mental challenge.
+So things like taking a dance class, learning martial arts or practicing yoga may be especially beneficial.

+5. Get some sleep.
+Getting sufficient sleep is one of the best things you can do for your brain.
+While researchers aren’t entirely clear what happens in the mind when you’re snoozing, they do know that sleep is critical for the body and mind to function at their prime.
+Sleep not only reenergizes the body’s cells and clears out waste products from the brain, it also promotes learning and memory.

+Quick tip: Strive to get 7 to 8 hours of sleep each night.
+Can’t manage to sleep that many hours in one stretch?
+Consider a daytime power nap.

+6. Stay on top of your health conditions.
+Just as your mind can help protect your body, keeping your body humming can protect your mind.
+Health conditions ranging from diabetes and high blood pressure to depression and hypothyroidism can impact how well your brain functions.

+Quick tip: Protect your memory by following your doctor’s advice carefully, taking medications appropriately and reporting any changes in how your brain is functioning.

+7. Meditate.
+The brain needs time to restore itself and reflect.
+In fact, research links “thinking about not thinking” to a host of physical and mental health benefits.
+And emerging research suggests meditating regularly may even enhance your memory.

+Quick tip: Take 10 to 15 minutes each day to quiet your mind and focus on only one thing: your breathing.
+Not only will you give your brain an opportunity to recharge, but the focused breaths will promote blood flow to it, too.

+8. Connect.
+Maintaining close relationships requires a certain level of brainpower.
+Not only do you have to think fast to engage in conversation, but resolving conflicts and debating current affairs flexes mental muscles as well.
+So it’s no wonder studies suggest that socially active seniors are less likely to develop Alzheimer’s disease than their wallflower counterparts.